robotopia/GleamXGPMonitoring/docs/database_installation.rst

 .. code-block::

    sudo apt-get update
-   sudo apt-get install postgresql postgresql-contrib libpq-dev python3-dev graphviz python3-pip
+   sudo apt-get install postgresql postgresql-contrib libpq-dev python3-dev graphviz python3-pip gosu postgresql-q3c locales

 Then install the python requirements (recommended in its own virtual environment) using:

 .. code-block::

    pip install -r gleam_webapp/requirements.txt

+You will also need to install django-q3c which is currently private so you will need to ask to get access from the `Data Central team <https://datacentral.org.au/about/>`_ (such as James Tocknell).

 Environment Variables
 ---------------------